 Go to System > Detectors > Camera tampering.

-Set a duration for Trigger after.
+Set a value for Trigger delay.
 The value indicates the time that must pass before an email is sent.

 Turn on Trigger on dark images to detect if the lens is sprayed, covered, or rendered severely out of focus.